KevinGreene/surrealanalysis.com/content/post/2015-02-05-partition-by-clojure.md

 While the syntax is different, this is fairly similar to what would have been used in Groovy or Python.

 After we read in a line, we need to group the lines based on their ID.
 This is when Clojure began to really show improvement in brevity and style.
-The function `partition-by` allows us to create sequences of groups based on the result of a given function.
+The second function, `partition-by`, allows us to create sequences of groups based on the result of a given function.
 In this case, the given function is simply getting the ID of a line.

 ```clojure
 (defn groupSynonymsById